 ULTRAVOX Astradyne (1980)

-Of ‘Astradyne’, Billy Currie told The Electricity Club: “Midge started with that strong melody, Chris’ bass was also a very strong feature.
+Of ‘Astradyne’, Billy Currie said to ELECTRICITYCLUB.CO.UK: “Midge started with that strong melody, Chris’ bass was also a very strong feature.
 I played a piano counter melody behind.
 The track was so strong that we felt at ease to lengthen it with a long textural piano bit that is sort of bell-like with the metronomic bass drum beats and the violin tremolo solo… Midge came up with that final section lift taking it out of the long ARP solo.
 I double it!
 It is a very good strong keyboard part.
 It is very celebratory at the end…”

 Available on the album ‘Vienna’ via Chrysalis/EMI Records